josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 While the `waitForAsync()` and `fakeAsync()` functions greatly simplify Angular asynchronous testing, you can still fall back to the traditional technique and pass `it` a function that takes a [`done` callback](https://jasmine.github.io/2.0/introduction.html#section-Asynchronous_Support).

-You can't call `done()` in `waitForAsync()` or `fakeAsync()` functions, because the `done parameter` is `undefined`.
+You cannot call `done()` in `waitForAsync()` or `fakeAsync()` functions, because the `done parameter` is `undefined`.

 Now you are responsible for chaining promises, handling errors, and calling `done()` at the appropriate moments.

 Writing test functions with `done()`, is more cumbersome than `waitForAsync()`and `fakeAsync()`, but it is occasionally necessary when code involves the `intervalTimer()` like `setInterval`.

 Here are two more versions of the previous test, written with `done()`.
-The first one subscribes to the `Observable` exposed to the template by the component's `quote` property.
+The first one subscribes to the `Observable` exposed to the template by the `quote` property of the component.

 <code-example path="testing/src/app/twain/twain.component.spec.ts" region="quote-done-test"></code-example>

-The RxJS `last()` operator emits the observable's last value before completing, which will be the test quote.
+The RxJS `last()` operator emits the last value of the observable before completing, which will be the test quote.
 The `subscribe` callback calls `detectChanges()` to update the quote element with the test quote, in the same manner as the earlier tests.

-In some tests, you're more interested in how an injected service method was called and what values it returned, than what appears on screen.
+In some tests, you are more interested in how an injected service method was called and what values it returned, than what appears on screen.

 A service spy, such as the `qetQuote()` spy of the fake `TwainService`, can give you that information and make assertions about the state of the view.